navis-org/pymaid/docs/source/plotting.rst

 .. note::
-   If you are experiencing issues when using vispy as backend, you should try installing the dev version (currently 0.5.0dev0) directly from
+   If you are experiencing issues when using vispy as backend, you should try installing the dev version (currently 0.6.0dev0) directly from
    `Github <https://github.com/vispy/vispy>`_.
-   The version installed from PIP is 0.4.0.
+   The version installed from PIP is 0.5.2.

 Plotting Neurons
 ================

-Neuron objects, :class:`~pymaid.CatmaidNeuron` and :class:`~pymaid.CatmaidNeuronList`, as well as nblast results, :class:`~pymaid.rmaid.nbl_results`, have built-in modules that call :func:`~pymaid.plot3d` or :func:`~pymaid.plot2d`.
+Neuron objects, :class:`~pymaid.CatmaidNeuron` and :class:`~pymaid.CatmaidNeuronList`, as well as nblast results, :class:`~pymaid.rmaid.nbl_results`, have built-in methods that call :func:`~pymaid.plot3d` or :func:`~pymaid.plot2d`.

 2D Plotting
 -----------
 This uses matplotlib to generate 2D plots.
 The big advantage is that you can save these plots as vector graphics.
 Unfortunately, matplotlib's capabilities regarding 3D data are limited.
 The main problem is that depth (z) is at most simulated by trying to layer objects according to their z-order rather than doing proper rendering.
 You have several options to deal with this: see `method` parameter in :func:`pymaid.plot2d`.
-It is important to be aware of this issue as e.g. neuron A might be plotted in front of neuron B even though it is spatially behind it.
-The more busy your figure, the more likely this is to happen.
+It is important to be aware of this issue as e.g. neuron A might be plotted in front of neuron B even though it is actually spatially behind it.
+The more busy your plot and the more neurons intertwine, the more likely this is to happen.

 >>> import pymaid
 >>> import matplib.pyplot as plt